Edward Canby: Central Lunatic Asylum for Colored Insane

 In April 1869, Secretary of War Edwin Stanton appointed General Canby as military governor of Virginia.
 Soon after Canby arrived in Richmond, he confiscated each of the medical facilities in the city and converted them for use by the Union Army.
 In the next several months, Canby was made aware of the critical medical and economic plight of thousands of formerly enslaved blacks in the state uprooted by the Civil War.
 Canby had to decide how to provide blacks access to health and mental health services without violating the racial pecking order that existed in the South.

 One area in dispute was whether blacks would be allowed admission to the state's existing mental asylums at Williamsburg and Staunton.
 Racial integration of these two asylums had been debated in the legislature and the psychiatric community for over a decade.
 Dr. John Galt, superintendent of Eastern Lunatic Asylum at Williamsburg believed that free blacks and whites could be treated medically in the same facility as he had demonstrated.
 However, Dr. Francis Stribling, superintendent of Western Lunatic Asylum at Staunton refused to admit either free or enslaved blacks to his institution.

 Following the death of Galt, Stribling became chair of an asylum planning committee that advised Canby and the Freedman's Bureau on a permanent admission policy for the black population.
 Stribling proposed that Virginia should construct a separate asylum for the admission and treatment of blacks with lunacy.
 Canby accepted his recommendation and included it as the basis of his military order number 136, published in December 1869.
-Canby's order required continued utilization of a rented annex at Howard's Grove Hospital as the temporary psychiatric hospital for blacks until the state of Virginia could decide whether to maintain and expand it or construct a new facility.
-In June 1870 the Virginia legislature accepted ownership of the Central Lunatic Asylum for Colored Insane, the first standalone facility in the United States.
-It remained located at the Howard's Grove site until 1885, when a new facility was constructed in Dinwiddie County some 40 miles south of Richmond and renamed Central State Hospital.
-Canby should be credited with creating the first racially segregated mental hospital in the US for African Americans.
-The hospital remained segregated by race until passage of the Civil Rights Act of 1964.
+Canby's order required continued utilization of a rented annex at Howard's Grove Hospital as the temporary psychiatric hospital for blacks, until the state of Virginia could decide whether to maintain and expand it or construct a new facility.

+In June 1870, the Virginia legislature accepted ownership of the Central Lunatic Asylum for Colored Insane, the first standalone facility in the United States.
+It remained located at the Howard's Grove site until 1885, when a new facility was constructed in Dinwiddie County some 40 miles south of Richmond, and renamed Central State Hospital.
+Canby should be credited with creating the first (racially segregated) mental hospital in the US for African Americans.
+The hospital remained segregated by race until the passage of the Civil Rights Act of 1964.